On the (super)additivity of simplicial volume: Introduction

+\end{intro_cor} Theorem \ref{thm: superadditivity} is deduced in Section \ref{sec: proof of superadditivity} from a more general gluing result, which is more technical (see Proposition \ref{prop: superadditivity}).
+Moreover, it is not clear whether additivity could hold in the hypotheses of Theorem \ref{thm: superadditivity}.
+However, for boundary connected sums with $n=3$ we do not expect more than superadditivity: the boundary connected sum of two solid tori is homeomorphic to a genus-2 handlebody.
+In this case, the glued manifold has positive simplicial volume \cite{Buc15}, while the solid tori have vanishing simplicial volume.

-The various hypotheses of Theorem \ref{thm: superadditivity, aspherical} are verified in many relevant cases, for example when the manifolds are aspherical with aspherical and $\pi_1$-injective boundary, and the gluing is along entire boundary components.
-In this case we have the following stronger additivity result, stated initially in \cite{kuessner2015multicomplexes} without any assumption on higher homotopy groups. \begin{intro_thm} Let $M_1,\dots, M_k$ be triangulated aspherical manifolds with $\pi_1$-injective aspherical boundary.
+When gluings are performed along entire boundary components and the manifolds involved are aspherical, we have the following additivity result, stated initially in \cite{Kue15} without any assumption on higher homotopy. \begin{intro_thm} Let $M_1,\dots, M_k$ be triangulated aspherical manifolds with $\pi_1$-injective aspherical boundary.
 Let $M$ be the manifold obtained by gluing $M_1,\dots, M_k$ along (some of) their boundary components.
 If the glued boundary components have amenable fundamental group, then